 If a faculty member is involved through teaching or research in two disciplines, they should be listed in each discipline and footnoted.
 However, the percentage of time devoted to mission should not exceed 100%.
 The percentages should reflect the faculty member's allocation of time devoted to mission in each discipline e.g. 50/50.

-For table 15-2, bachelor’s degrees can be aggregated to the degree level.
+For Table 3-2, bachelor’s degrees can be aggregated to the degree level.
 However, we suggest “breaking out” master’s degrees programs in order to show how faculty are deployed across both research and professionally oriented master’s programs since there are inherent differences between these programs and the faculty required to teach in them.
 MBA programs may be combined into one line; however, where significant differences exist among types of MBA programs or target audiences, it is preferable to show these varying MBA programs broken out on separate lines.

-Generally speaking with cross-disciplinary programs, schools are not expected to document the qualifications of faculty teaching outside of the business discipline.
+Generally speaking, with cross-disciplinary programs, schools are not expected to document the qualifications of faculty teaching outside of the business discipline.
 If it were to be determined that the content of their courses is related to traditional business subjects, then the school may be asked to include these faculty in their reporting.